 The man nodded.
 “The pain’s still new.
+Losing a friend is hard.
 We’ve all been there.
 Hell, some of us are still there, an-“

 Corey shifted in her chair.
 “I said, why does it hurt so much?
 I’m trying to become a psychologist, and even I don’t fully understand the bloody reason it feels like my guts are twisting into a ball every time I open the front door.”

 The man nodded again.
 “You associate that place with her.
 Every time you go there, your mind brings her back to the forefront of your memories.
 It won’t go away, but it will lessen with time.”

 “How much time?”

 “I don’t know.
 I can’t even guess, as it’s different for everyone.”

 A cloud of cigarette smoke lingered in the middle of the group, and Corey’s bruised psyche thought it resembled the spectre of death.
 It did follow her wherever she went these days after all, floating every closer; she had picked up smoking when Linh died.
 A pack a day keeps the tears away, right?